drewletcher/html-data-parser/README.md

 `{URL|string} url` - The local path or URL of the HTML document.

-`{TypeArray|string} data` - pdf file data in a TypedArray, e.g. `options.data = new Uint8Array(buffer)`.
+`{string} data` - HTML document in a string.

 Common Options:

 `{string|regexp} heading` - Heading, H1-H6 element, in the document after which the parser will look for a TABLE; optional, default: none.
 The parser does a string comparison or regexp match looking for first occurrence of `heading` value in a heading element.
-If neither `heading` or `id` are specified then data output starts with first TABLE element found in the document.
+If neither `heading` or `id` are specified then data output contains all rows from all tables found in the document.

 `{string} id` - TABLE element id attribute in the document to parse for tabular data; optional, default: none.
 The parser does a string comparison of the `id` value in TABLE elements ID attribute.
-If neither `heading` or `id` are specified then data output starts with first TABLE element found in the document.
+If neither `heading` or `id` are specified then data output contains all rows from all tables found in the document.

 `{number} cells` - Minimum number of cells in tabular data; optional, default: 1.
 The parser will NOT output rows with less than `cells` number of cells.

-`{boolean|number} trim` - trim whitespace from output values, false (0) = no trimming, true (1) = both, 2 = starting only, 3 = trailing only, default: true.
+`{boolean} trim` - trim whitespace from output values, default: true.

 ## Streaming Usage